Economy of Indonesia: Reform era

 In late 2004, Indonesia faced a 'mini-crisis' due to international oil prices rises and imports.
-The currency exchange rate reached Rp 12,000/USD1 before stabilizing.
+The currency exchange rate reached Rp 12,000/USD1 before stabilising.
 Under President Susilo Bambang Yudhoyono (SBY), the government was forced to cut its massive fuel subsidies, which were planned to cost $14 billion in October 2005.

 As of February 2007, the unemployment rate was 9.75%.
 Despite a slowing global economy, Indonesia's economic growth accelerated to a ten-year high of 6.3% in 2007.
 This growth rate was sufficient to reduce poverty from 17.8% to 16.6% based on the government's poverty line and reversed the recent trend towards jobless growth, with unemployment falling to 8.46% in February 2008.
-Unlike many of its more export-dependent neighbors, Indonesia has managed to skirt the recession helped by strong domestic demand (which makes up about two-thirds of the economy) and a government fiscal stimulus package of about 1.4% of GDP.
+Unlike many of its more export-dependent neighbours, Indonesia has managed to skirt the recession helped by strong domestic demand (which makes up about two-thirds of the economy) and a government fiscal stimulus package of about 1.4% of GDP.
 After India and China, Indonesia was the third-fastest growing economy in the G20.
 With the $512 billion economy expanded 4.4% in the first quarter from a year earlier and last month, the IMF revised its 2009 Indonesia forecast to 3–4% from 2.5%.
-Indonesia enjoyed stronger fundamentals with the authorities implemented wide-ranging economic and financial reforms, including a rapid reduction in public and external debt, strengthening of corporate and banking sector balance sheets and reducing bank vulnerabilities through higher capitalization and better supervision.
+Indonesia enjoyed stronger fundamentals with the authorities implemented wide-ranging economic and financial reforms, including a rapid reduction in public and external debt, strengthening of corporate and banking sector balance sheets and reducing bank vulnerabilities through higher capitalisation and better supervision.

 In 2012, Indonesia's real GDP growth reached 6%, then it steadily decreased below 5% until 2015.
 After Joko Widodo succeeded SBY, the government took measures to ease regulations for foreign direct investments to stimulate the economy.
 Indonesia managed to increase their GDP growth slightly above 5% in 2016–2017.
 However, the government is currently still facing problems such as currency weakening, decreasing exports and stagnating consumer spending.
 The current unemployment rate for 2019 is at 5.3%.

 Between 2019 and 2020, Indonesia's economy faced significant challenges due to the COVID-19 pandemic.
 The country's GDP contracted by 2.1% in 2020, marking its first annual decline in over two decades.
-This downturn was attributed to strict public health measures, including large-scale social restrictions (PSBB), which disrupted economic activities, particularly in major urban centers like Jakarta and West Java.
+This downturn was attributed to strict public health measures, including large-scale social restrictions (PSBB), which disrupted economic activities, particularly in major urban centres like Jakarta and West Java.
 Despite these challenges, the government implemented fiscal stimulus packages and social assistance programs to mitigate the pandemic's impact on vulnerable populations.
 By the third quarter of 2020, signs of recovery emerged, with the pace of economic contraction slowing to 3.5% year-over-year, driven by a partial rebound in consumption and investment.